sidecus/zyin.intentbot/README.md

     public override string IntentName => SampleIntentService.Intent_Greetings;
   }
 ```
-2. Define a custom handler for the intent which does the real work
+2. Define a custom handler for the intent which does the real work, and override ```ProcessIntentInternalAsync```.
 ```
   public class GreetingsIntentHandler : IntentHandler<GreetingsContext>
 ```